‘Pill mill’ lawsuit in Mingo County halted

 The three pharmacies were among the top sellers of those two prescription opioids in southern West Virginia and eastern Kentucky, according to newly released government data.
 Between 2006 and 2012, Sav-Rite dispensed 13.2 million prescription painkillers, followed by Tug Valley Pharmacy with 8.8 million pills and B&K, 4.25 million doses of the highly addictive pain medications.

-HD Media, owner of the Charleston Gazette-Mail and The Herald-Dispatch, and The Washington Post went to court to pry loose the opioid shipment numbers.
+HD Media — owner of the Charleston Gazette-Mail, The Herald-Dispatch and the Independent Herald — and The Washington Post went to court to pry loose the opioid shipment numbers.
 Last year, a federal judge issued an order that gave the go-ahead for the release of the information over the objections of the Justice Department and drug companies.

 In December 2019, a congressional committee issued a scathing report that chastised drug distribution companies for shipping massive quantities of prescription painkillers to Sav-Rite and Tug Valley.